Sample · Fictional persona · The actual report is personalised to you

 Strong suppression of Steadiness — you push through patience and harmony at work; private you needs calm to recover.

-• Conscientiousness: 1st percentile — detail and process are active friction points
+• Conscientiousness: 1st percentile — detail and caution are not instinctive brakes

 Visual Profile